Discussion 1: Control, Environment Diagrams

 Once you're on Pensieve, you don't need to return to this page; Pensieve has all the same content (but more features).
 If for some reason Penseive doesn't work, return to this page and continue with the discussion.

-Say your name and an expression that people say when they really like something, such as "that's awesome" or "nice one".
+Then, each person share an expression that people say when they really like something, such as "that's awesome" or "nice one" or "bruh."
 Each person should try to come up with a different expression.
 Feel free to ask your group for help if you're stuck.
 You can even use other languages than English.
-Now you have things to say later in the discussion when the group solves a problem.
+Then, during the discussion, if someone says or does something well, use your expression!

 While and If